 Calibration of your thermostat

-Monitor thermostat operation and test all modes: fan on, cool, heat, and emergency heat to ensure correct operations
+Thermostat calibration, monitor thermostat operation and test all mode’s: fan on, cool, heat, and emergency heat to ensure it is operating correctly.

 Measure air flow & monitor defrost operation

-Measure for correct airflow, measure temperature difference across coil.
-Insert temperature Airflow meter in return plenum and in supply plenum’s
+Measure for correct airflow and monitor defrost operation, measure temperature difference across coil.
+Insert temperature Airflow meter in return and supply plenum’s and subtract the supply temperature from the return temperature.

 Inspect the ducting

-Check for major leaks, plenum connections at the indoor fan coil, duct connections, fittings (BTO, Y-piece etc.) are not damaged.
+Visually inspect ductwork for insufficiencies.
+Check for major leaks, plenum connections at the indoor fan coil, duct connections, and ensure fittings are not damaged.
+Carry out necessary repairs.

 Inspect fan coil & condenser mounting level